abdulrahman1s/Gabriel-bot/README.md

 - Spam Detector (Works only with users that have permissions)
 - Anti-raid that just works.
 - No Database needed (Memory Based)
+- Always being in offline status
+- Auto-Disable `ALL_MESSAGES` in guild settings
+- Checks Channel Overwrites
+- Checks Bad Role Permissions
+- No danger permission(s) to @everyone in any case

 ### 🚩 Setup